Today's Bible Reading: Mark 14

 Reflecting and Thinking

-After the suspense and building conflict with the Jewish leaders, we learn that it was one of Jesus' own who handed him over.
+After reading for three chapters of the suspense and building conflict with the Jewish leaders, we learn that it was one of Jesus' own who handed him over to the Jewish religious leaders.
 The suspense is all but over.
-Jesus has been predicting the events which will come to pass within the week.
+Jesus has been predicting the events which will now come to pass within the week.
 His anointing serves as validation.
 The events are not unfamiliar to most Bible students--the Lord's Supper with the institution of the new covenant meal, Gethsemane, the first of several trials, Peter's denial as predicted.

-Hope shines bright as we read the text--the gospel will be preached in the world.
-Wherever may suggest in lots of places.
-The events planned by God from eternity are certain, even though the Jewish leaders will think it was their idea.
+Hope shines bright as we read the text--the gospel will be preached throughout the world.
+The word "wherever" refuses to place a limit--everywhere.
+The events planned by God from eternity are certain, the outcome is never in doubt even though the Jewish leaders will think it was their idea.

-What do you think you would have thought about the expense of the anointing had you been there?
+What would you have thought about the expense of the anointing oil had you been there?
 This chapter suggests several different ways to respond to the message of Jesus.
-Which person in the chapter do you identify with most closely--the woman who anoints Jesus, those who complain about the expense, Judas, the Jewish leaders, disciples who cannot watch and pray, Peter?
+Which person in the chapter do you identify with most closely--the woman who anoints Jesus, those who complain about the expense, Judas, the Jewish leaders, the disciples who cannot watch and pray, or Peter?